 There are several different types of liposuction.
 Each uses various techniques to remove fat pockets through hollow tubes called cannulas.
 There are differences in time, cost, scars, and other risks between each type of liposuction.
-Dr. Pinsky is comfortable with various methods of liposuction and will help you select the best type of liposuction to achieve your goals.
+Our surgeons are comfortable with various methods of liposuction and will help you select the best type of liposuction to achieve your goals.

 The tummy tuck procedure can last between one to three hours depending on the method that we feel is best for you.
 In a standard abdominoplasty, an incision is made from hip bone to hip bone low on the abdominal skin, just above the pubic area.
 A second incision is made to free the navel from the surrounding tissue.
 If you have muscle separation, pulling your muscles closer together and suturing them will give a tighter look to your abdomen.
 This is like an internal corset.
 The skin is then stretched down and the extra skin is removed.
 The procedure will only remove stretch marks on the piece of skin that is excised.
 An overnight stay in the hospital is usually required.

 Not all tummy tucks are the same.
 Our preferred technique is the high lateral tension abdominoplasty.
 The benefits of the high lateral tension abdominoplasty are that the scars are much thinner and the placement of the scar is more predictable.